angelini/kubes/README.md

-  connect    Connect to a bash shell on a random running pod dash       Open the dashboard at the correct namespace logs       Follow logs from a random pod within the specified app
+  connect    Connect to a bash shell on a random running pod dash       Open the dashboard at the correct namespace logs       Follow logs from a random pod within the specified app open       Open all ports for a service in the default browser
 ```